futureson/Covidpageviews/README.md

 The outbreak of Covid in most countries was in the spring of 2020, and we are interested in the mobility of people in the unusual year of 2020, the association of wiki page views with the outbreak, especially from January to October 2020, when Covid was more severe.
 As a comparison, we also collected data for the same time period in 2019 as a reference for a typical year.
 What's more, we also have the data discribing the public events of each area, such as the time of first case etc..

 In total, we collected wiki pages in 12 different languages, corresponding to 24 different countries，which is shown in the figure below.
 Thanks to the fact that each entry in the wiki dataset has the same QID for different languages, we only need to identify the entries under the English category to collect all the data.
 Of course, not all entries will be present under all languages, so there will be a little difference between languages in our dataset.
-To correspond to the countries in the mobility dataset and Covid cases, we assign different countries according to the proportion of the population speaking different languages.
+To aggregate data in the mobility dataset and Covid cases, we assign different weight according to the population of that country.
 The story we are telling is not about the U.S. and UK, but rather about English speaking countries, etc.

 {% include summary.html %}